thegodone/molds-branch/doc/README.txt

    $ ruby Test_Of_MolDS.rb

-   To execute some specific test cases, carry out below ruby-script with the test names you want. .in and .dat after the name will be ignored.
+   To execute some specific test cases, carry out below ruby-script with the test names you want.
+   When the test names are specifed, ".in" and ".dat" in the arguments will be ignored.

    $ ruby Test_Of_MolDS.rb test1.in test2.dat test3 ...